-For the three and nine months ended September 30, 2023 March 31, 2024, the Company recognized an income tax expense of \$1.4 million and \$2.4 million, respectively, \$1.3 million.
-Although the Company incurred net operating losses on a consolidated basis, the income tax expense for the nine three months ended September 30, 2023 March 31, 2024 was primarily due to interest expense on uncertain tax positions taken with respect to transfer pricing in 2023.
+For the nine months ended September 30, 2024, the Company recognized an income tax expense of \$ 5.2 million.
+Although the Company incurred net operating losses on a consolidated basis, the income tax expense for the nine months ended September 30, 2024 was primarily due to expense relating to an uncertain tax position and interest associated with that uncertain tax position liability.